 Avera St. Benedict Health Center in rural Parkston has over 300 patients with diabetes in its service area.
-A few years ago, behavioral health provider Melissa Gale and one of Avera St. Benedict's doctors decided that simply talking with individual patients about diabetes prevention or management during appointments wasn't working.
-They began a pilot program of group medical visits, where community members could meet as a group and work with a dietitian, behavioral health specialist, and nurse practitioner.
+Avera St. Benedict began a pilot program of group medical visits, where community members could meet as a group and work with a dietitian, behavioral health specialist, and nurse practitioner.
 The pilot program of the Facing Diabetes Project had 65 people.

 Avera St. Benedict partnered with the Andes Central School District, the Parkston Ministerial Association, and the Parkston School District.
-The community-wide effort helps participants receive care and support from the many organizations in their lives.
-And patients can get referred in from anywhere; they did not need to obtain a doctor's note in order to participate in the group medical visits.
+The community-wide effort helped participants receive care and support from the many organizations in their lives.
+Patients could get referred in from anywhere; they did not need to obtain a doctor's note in order to participate in the group medical visits.

-This project received support from a 2013-2016 Federal Office of Rural Health Policy Small Health Care Provider Quality Improvement grant and was able to offer group diabetes care to all Avera St. Benedict patients with diabetes.
+This project received support from a 2013-2016 Federal Office of Rural Health Policy (FORHP) Small Health Care Provider Quality Improvement grant and was able to offer group diabetes care to all Avera St. Benedict patients with diabetes.

 - The Colony Outreach Nurse provides diabetes education to Hutterite Colony members on an individual basis or in small groups.

-The Diabetes Care Team provides specialized education and management support to community members with or at risk of diabetes.
-The team consists of a behavioral health specialist, a dietitian, and a diabetes educator/nurse practitioner.
+The Diabetes Care Team provided specialized education and management support to community members with or at risk of diabetes.
+The team consisted of a behavioral health specialist, a dietitian, and a diabetes educator/nurse practitioner.

-Adults with diabetes or prediabetes can participate in individual medical visits (previously group visits).
-During these visits, providers check their patients' vitals and make sure they're up-to-date on:
+Adults with diabetes or prediabetes could participate in individual medical visits (previously group visits).
+During these visits, providers checked their patients' vitals and made sure they're up to date on:

 - Lab work

 - Foot exams

-After the initial checkup, patients and providers have a conversation about a patient-chosen topic.
-Topics have included:
+After the initial checkup, patients and providers had a conversation about a patient-chosen topic.
+Topics included:

 - Portion size